zeee1only/fpdf2/docs/Templates.md

 These elements can act as placeholders, so the program can change the default text "filling in" the document.

-Besides being defined in code, the elements can also be defined in a CSV file or in a database, so the user can easily adapt the form to his printing needs.
+Besides being defined in code, the elements can also be defined in a CSV file, a JSON file, or in a database, so the user can easily adapt the form to his printing needs.

 A template is used like a dict, setting its items' values.